 The Suroa F/X review unit came with Cherry MX Brown switches, which generally speaking are my second favorite switch type.

 Key differentiating features for the Roccat Suora F/X can be summed up as follows: It’s a little more compact than full-size keyboaads, and it adds a row of dedicated keys just above the number pad: Mute, Volume Up/Down, and a Game Mode button.
 In addition, the Roccat’s driver software is intuitive and feature rich, easily on par with similar software form big league competitors such as Razer, Logitech, and SteelSeries—although the current UI could be streamlined and improved a bit (more on that later).

 The Suora F/X also provides semi-dedicated programmable macro keys by adding a ‘gaming mode’ to the block of keys above the arrow keys (i.e. Insert, Delete, Home, End, Page Up, and Page Down).
 Pressing the Game Mode button toggles the block into macro keys (M1-M6), to which you can assign macros recorded in the Roccat Swarm software.
 The Game Mode button also disables the Windows Key.

 Other features for the Suora F/X are fairly standard for mechanical keyboards, and include the following:

-- Available in Cherry MX Brown or Cherry MX Blue switches
+- Available in TTC Brown or Blue switches.

 - Advanced anti-ghosting with N-key rollover